sharma-divyanshu/o4s_line_racer/README.md

 # O4S Line Racer

 All 3 processes `[M, R1, R2]` execute inside their own Docker containers.
+The output also contains the average latency for each lap for both racers.

 ## Run instructions: